zonkje/socialzr/README.md

 [//]: # (ADD ERD DIAGRAM)

-The monolithic architecture REST API for performing CRUD operations.
+REST API for performing CRUD operations developed in monolithic architecture.
 Functionality of the application includes:

-+ user registration,
++ user registration
-+ writing posts and interacting with them by commenting or adding a thumbs up,
++ writing posts and interacting within them by commenting or adding "thumb up"s
-+ creating and joining groups and also writing posts in them,
++ creating and joining groups, posting in them
 + reporting posts and comments with inappropriate content

 #### Stack